-- Students will make progress in the areas of speaking and listening.
-Progress will include: - Students will understand and respond appropriately to instructions in basic situations. - Students will be able to contribute appropriately to conversations, listening and taking turns to talk. - Students will be able to understand and answer a greater range of questions, e.g. which and why? - Students will be able to talk confidently in a range of familiar situations. - Students will predict what might happen next in a story. - Students will engage in role-play scenarios related to a text, offering their ideas when verbally planning a scene. - Reading students will make progress in reading.
+- Reading students will make progress in reading.
 The progress will include: - Students will be able to read an increasing number of high frequency words accurately. - Students will be able to read fiction and non-fiction texts presented to them with an increasing level of accuracy and fluency. - Students will have a greater level of understanding from the texts they have read and be able to infer from them when necessary. - Students will be able to make accurate or realistic predictions about the texts they are reading. - Students will be able to express a clear opinion on the texts they have read and justify their responses. - Writing students will make progress in writing.
-The progress will include: - Students will be able to spell an increasing number of common exception words accurately and share this knowledge during whole class and group shared writing tasks. - Students will be able to produce sentences and consider the use of descriptive language in their writing. - Students will be able to write for a range of purposes, including character descriptions, writing end of topic quiz questions and planning character lines in key scenes.
+The progress will include: - Students will be able to spell an increasing number of common exception words accurately. - Students will be able to produce sentences and consider the use of descriptive language in their writing. - Students will use punctuation, including question and exclamation marks more consistently. - Students will be able to write for a range of purposes. - Students will make progress in the areas of speaking and listening.
+Progress will include: - Students will understand and respond appropriately to instructions in basic situations. - Students will be able to contribute appropriately to conversations, listening and taking turns to talk. - Students will be able to communicate clearly and in increasing detail about topics of interest. - Students will be able to talk confidently in a range of familiar situations.